akiryk/akiryk.github.com/_posts/2012-09-15-gronster-drawing-game.md

 {% assign caption="The drawing panel, with options for changing color, erasing, and drawing with a fatter or thinner line.
 There aren't a ton of choices because I wanted to keep this simple — no fuss, just draw something and share it." %}
 {% include custom/pic_large %}

 Once you're satisfied with the drawing, click "Next", and go to the share screen.
 If you choose to invite a friend, they'll receive an email with a link back to the original drawing.
-Only, they won't see all of what you drew — they'll only see the very bottom part, beneath the dotted line on the drawing panel, so they can connect their piece with yours.
+Only they won't see all of what you drew — they'll see just the very bottom part, beneath the dotted line on the drawing panel, so they can connect their piece with yours.
 The result may look crazy, but it will be an intentional sort of crazy.

 {% assign photo="share" %}
 {% assign caption="The Gronster share screen." %}